keu/docs/tutorials/get-started-with-airflow.md

     ```

     An operator is a Python class containing the logic to define the work to be completed by a single task.
 The first task (`t1`) uses the [BashOperator](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator) to run a bash command that prints the `MY_NAME` variable to the terminal.
-The second task  (`task_id`) defines the name of the task that appears in the Airflow UI.
+The first parameter of the task (`task_id`) defines the name of the task that appears in the Airflow UI.
 Each task requires a unique `task_id`.

-5. Add a second operator to your DAG:
+5. Add a second task to your DAG:

     ```python
     t2 = PythonOperator(